Promoting Jodo in Canada and Throughout the world

 Jodo in the Canadian Kendo Federation (CKF)

 CKF Jodo Examiners and Officers as of 2019

-Chief Examiner: Kim Taylor
+Chief Examiner: Eric Tribe

 West Examiner: Alex Cook

-East Examiner: Eric Tribe
+East Examiner: Ed Chart

 The study of ZNKR Jodo in Canada through the Canadian Kendo Federation is two decades old.
 In the mid 1990's interested members of the CKF began by attending seminars and workshops in the United States.
 As interest grew and more members began studying jodo, Matsuo Haruna sensei invited Katsuhiko Ide Sensei (kendo 7dan, jodo 8dan, iaido 8dan) from Japan to the Guelph Spring Seminar (the Annual CKF Spring International Iaido and Jodo Seminar and Grading).
 From that time the CKF has invited sensei from the ZNKR jodo section to teach at the Seminar each year.

 The first CKF grading was held at the seminar in Guelph in May of 2000 under the supervision of Shigenori Namitome sensei (jodo 8dan, iaido 8dan).